Blesmol-IO/netty-osgi/README.md

 * All the `TODO` comments
 * Units tests
 * Javadocs
-* Refactor the code to remove the utils project
 * Maybe refactor the channel initializer to be a prototype.
 Then it shouldn't need to be configured.
 Or keep it as is, dunno.
 * Stress test case that adds 100s of embedded channels, each w/ scores of handlers